Harsh Realities of the Fashion Industry

 Another worker tells Bicker, "We earn so little.
 The cost of living is now so high."
 Nonetheless, she hopes to make enough to send back to her two children who live with their grandparents.

-The article revealed that workers routinely clock around 75 hours a week, well above the weekly 44 hours legally permitted under Chinese labor laws.
+The article revealed that workers routinely clock around 75 hours a week, well above the 44 hours legally permitted under Chinese labor laws.
 This phenomenon is not isolated to Guangzhou, as many rural workers flock to the city hoping for better pay.

 The brand plans a potential listing on the London Stock Exchange, a move that is stirring up controversy.
 The company has faced allegations of worker exploitation and Shein’s Sustainability and Social Impact Report includes a troubling admission regarding child labor in its factories.
 In response, the brand states its commitment to ensuring fair treatment of all workers within its supply chain and has pledged substantial investments to improve governance and compliance.